MaebaMaobe/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

-Project deals with pointers to pointers, multidimensional arrays and the most common C library functions to manipulate strings
+Project deals with p to p, multidimensional arrays and common C library functions to manipulate strings